Sounds of summer: Where to see music acts in the area

 www.PNCPavilion.com, 513-232-6220

-Recently announced: Megadeth and Lamb of God with Trivium and In Flames, July 14; Blackberry Smoke with the Allman Betts Band, July 18; KIDZ BOP Live July 30; Lindsey Stirling, Aug.
+Recently announced: Megadeth and Lamb of God with Trivium and In Flames, July 14; Blackberry Smoke with the Allman Betts Band, July 18; KIDZ BOP Live July 30; Emmylou Harris and Los Lobos, Aug.
+4; Lindsey Stirling, Aug.
 6; Harry Connick Jr., Aug.
 7; Counting Crows, Aug.
 14; Alicia Keys, Aug.
 20; Randy Bachman & Burton Cummings, Aug.
 24; Buddy Guy, Aug.
 26; Frankie Valli and the Four Seasons Sept.
-9; Primus Sept.
+9; ZZ Top, Sept.
+12; Primus Sept.
 18

 Riverbend Music Center